mihaliskavousanakis/PINNs-for-DAEs/README.md

 ## Citation

 If you use this code, please cite the manuscript above (citation details to be updated upon publication).

+---

+## MIT License

+Copyright (c) 2026 The authors

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+---

+## Disclaimer

+This software is provided "as is" without any express or implied warranties.
+This includes, but is not limited to, warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The authors and copyright holders are not liable for any claims, damages, or other liabilities arising from the use of this software

+Last revised by M. Kavousanakis, July 2, 2026

 ## Contact